 One might wonder why Microsoft didn’t update the system tray clock on Windows all this while for something as ostensibly small as displaying seconds.
 The reason for this is chiefly performance.

 Every time the second unit is updated in the clock, your computer is spending precious resources to update, page, and repaint the taskbar clock.
 On computers with multiple users, the same resources are being divided multiple times to do the same thing.
-Although modern-day computers are capable enough to handle these duplications, good performance is as much a result of prioritizing tasks as it is about capabilities.
+Although modern-day computers are capable enough to handle these duplications, good performance is as much a result of prioritizing tasks as it is of capabilities.

-After all, why would Windows prioritize updating the seconds of a clock, which does attract scrutiny and consume a lot of resources, when it could channel the same amount of resources to something better, such as predicting your next typed sentence or ensuring that a video plays smoothly?
+After all, why would Windows prioritize updating the seconds of a clock, which does attract scrutiny and consumes a lot of resources, when it could channel the same amount of resources to something better, such as predicting your next typed sentence or ensuring that a video plays smoothly?

 FIX: Cannot find the option to show seconds in the system tray clock